Managing Your Jobs

 Click Save job to save your changes and exit the job upgrade settings.

-Your job has been upgraded, and you should see that a new version of it has been created, along with a new instance.
+Your job has been upgraded.
+You should see that a new version of it has been created.

 -